FAIRplus/the-fair-cookbook/content/recipes/interoperability/bioactivity-profile.md

 [TOC]
 ## Main objective
-This recipe shows how to prepare bioactivity data to meet the ChEMBL submission criteria, focusing on data formats, structures, and vocabularies.
+This recipe shows how to prepare `bioactivity data`, defined as the measurable effects of a chemical compound in a biological system monitored with a specific assay, to meet the ChEMBL submission criteria, focusing on data formats, structures, and vocabularies.
+This recipe is meant to address the Findability and Interoperability of such type of data.

 ## Graphical overview of the Recipe FAIRification Objectives
 ![](https://i.imgur.com/qNuKXQ4.png)
+## Introduction
 Bioactivity data, together with chemical data and omics data, can be used to search for new hits.
 FAIR bioactivity data guides the improvements of pharmacokinetic properties of compounds and the identification of drug targets.
 Early-stage bioactivity dataset includes compound molecular structure, molecular production details, assay data and pharmacokinetic study information.
+Among the FAIR principles, the `use of  rich metadata` (F2. data are described with rich metadata and R1. meta(data) are richly described with a plurality of accurate and relevant attributes) and the reliance on `community standards`  (R1.3. (meta)data meet domain-relevant community standards) are essential.

-The [Minimum information about a bioactive entity (MIABE)](https://www.nature.com/articles/nrd3503) standards recommend attributes, formats and vocabularies for the reuse of such datasets.
-Public bioactivity data archives, such as [ChEMBL](https://www.ebi.ac.uk/chembl/), [PubChem](https://pubchem.ncbi.nlm.nih.gov/), and [ECBD](https://ecbd.eu/) also have their own requirements for data submission.
+In the context of `bioactivity data`, we have on the one hand the [Minimum information about a bioactive entity (MIABE)](https://www.nature.com/articles/nrd3503) checklist recommend attributes, formats and vocabularies for the reuse of such datasets.
+On the other hand, public bioactivity data archives, such as [ChEMBL](https://www.ebi.ac.uk/chembl/), [PubChem](https://pubchem.ncbi.nlm.nih.gov/), and [ECBD](https://ecbd.eu/) also have their own requirements for data submission.

 ### Formats and data models